 The wetland drivepoint water level triggers for wetland vegetation apply to both "too dry" and "too wet" conditions.
 For dry conditions, the red trigger value is greater than one (1) month where the water level is below the lowest baseline monitoring period water level by 10% while the yellow trigger value is set at up to 20% above the red trigger value.
-For wet conditions, the red trigger value is greater than one (1) month where the water level is above the highest baseline monitoring period water level by 10% while the yellow trigger value is set at up to 20% below the red trigger value.
+For wet conditions, the red trigger value is greater than one (1) month where the water level is above the highest baseline monitoring period water level by 10% while the yellow trigger value is set at up to 20% below the highest baseline monitoring period water level by 10% while the yellow trigger value is set at up to 20% below the red trigger value.